edinstance/AWS-Banking-System/README.md

 ### Cognito

-Cognito cannot be setup locally, so if you want to run the system locally you need to use a deployed version of cognito, see below for details on how to deploy cognito.
+Cognito cannot be set up locally, so if you want to run the system locally you need to use a deployed version of cognito, see below for details on how to deploy cognito.

 ### DynamoDB